Career Prospects

 ‘In the operation of a research company, it is essential that the analysts and programmers understand each other well, for which the social science approach in itself is not sufficient from the analyst's side.
 The mathematical and basic programming knowledge acquired at the programme enables joint brainstorming and a better understanding of each other's work, which is an invaluable asset during everyday operation and development.’

-Orsolya Vásárhelyi, analyist, Maven Seven Network Research Ltd
+Orsolya Vásárhelyi, analyst, Maven Seven Network Research Ltd